This glossary defines some concepts and best practices to help you understand Elastic Path Commerce Cloud, including Commerce Manager.

 Status of a Product

-In the Dashboard, Products have a Status attribute.
+In Commerce Manager, products have a Status attribute.
 Set the Status to post a product live to the front-end store or save it as a draft.
 After you set the Status to live, the product is visible to all site visitors.

 It is best practice to work in draft mode until you are ready to post your work.